 In his great book Steal like an artist Austin Kleon recommends stealing from various sources in order to create your own unique artistic expression.
 I wholly endorse this message!
 But how do I practically implement this advice?
-I recently tried … Continue reading

 I’ve previously written about the benefits of using a mirror to learn how to draw gestures.
 But maybe you don’t have the same rubber face that I do.
 So I put together a little tutorial / study of different facial expressions to use as a reference.
 Enjoy!

 Why is it sometimes so hard to keep a schedule when creating content for the web?
 And how can we set a system in place to circumvent our fleeting motivation?
 That’s what I try to answer in this episode.

 When you’re writing your script, it’s important to take the pressure off and ban your inner critic from meddling.